jvercammen/fre516_financials/README.md

-# fre516_financials
+## fre516_financials
-This site contains the data and description of the FRE 516 Financial Analysis Project.
+Provide a description of the FRE 516 Financial Analysis project here.